tushardashpute/upgrade-eks-1.22-to-1.24/README.md

 **Risks**

-ServiceAccount will no longer support automatic secret token creation This issue has been evaluated and resolution is provided [here.](https://github.com/tushardashpute/Service-Account-Token-Creation-1.24.git)
+ServiceAccount will no longer support automatic secret token creation.

+This issue has been evaluated and resolution is provided [here.](https://github.com/tushardashpute/Service-Account-Token-Creation-1.24.git)